IgorNoskov/WordPress-Plugin-Boilerplate/README.md

 It forked from DevinVinson/WordPress-Plugin-Boilerplate.
 In this version added:
 * plugin settings functionality;
-* shortcodes functionality and shortcode examples;
+* shortcodes functionality and examples for it;
-* widgets functionality and widgets examples;
+* widgets functionality and examples for it;
-* meta boxes functionality and examples;
+* meta boxes functionality and examples for it;
 * shared directory for both public and admin functionality.